Kristina01111000/Drws_site/README.md

 - check text color settings, he wants "say what you think" to be a different color

-Manager of youtube now also -> can change/add etc videos and everything

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - hide lessons so they can't be seen by users until available?